-As an instructor, you may have reviewed existing open textbooks and not been able to find one that meets your needs.
-If you are committed to using open textbooks in your teaching, the next step may be to create your own.
+As a MacEwan instructor, perhaps you have reviewed existing open textbooks and not been able to find one that meets your needs.
+If you are committed to using open textbooks in your teaching, the next step could be to create your own.

 Planning Your Open Textbook

 How can you ensure that your textbook is of the greatest utility to students and other instructors?
 The way you select and organize your content will determine how useful the book will be as an instructional tool.

 You may want to develop a workflow for how you will approach the project.
 A typical writing workflow could be something like this: